NUS-HYI Joint Scholarship Program for PhD Studies

 - Apply directly to the admission office of the Graduate School of the National University of Singapore.
 The NUS application deadline is November 1.

-- Complete a supplemental HYI application form (available from your university’s international office)
+- Complete a supplemental HYI application form (available from your university’s international office or on the NUS website)

 - Your university’s Foreign Affairs/International Office must submit a letter of support on official letterhead indicating that you have been nominated for the scholarship program.
 Applications without official approval by an authorized nominating institution will not be considered.